 When the end is coming the worst thing to do is to overstay your welcome.
 Most doctors know this and choose to do nothing with their terminal disease.
 They have been around the block enough to know when to call it quit.

-In the moment the only factor left is courage.
+At this point the only factor left is courage.
 Would you have earned enough courage-credit to declare you're done?
 Acquiring this courage is a big deal but is beyond the scope of this piece.
-Spiritual guidances are plentiful out there.
+Spiritual guidance are plentiful out there.

 When courage is taken care of, the next thing is having to recognize when the end is near.